Our Services

 Always err on the side of caution and speak to a doctor about any new or concerning symptoms.

 By understanding why your immune system turns on your hair follicles and exploring modern treatments with your dermatologist, you can take proactive steps toward regaining hair and confidence.
 Remember, early intervention often leads to better outcomes.
-Take the first step today by using a free Alopecia Areata symptom assessment tool to gain personalized insights, and then discuss your results and concerns with a qualified healthcare professional.
+Take the first step today by using Ubie's AI-powered symptom assessment to gain personalized insights about your symptoms in just a few minutes, and then discuss your results and concerns with a qualified healthcare professional.

 (References)